donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 ## Collection keywords

-Keywords provide a way of describing collection content.
-Using controlled vocabularies for keywords ensures researchers a more efficient (and less ambiguous) way of sharing collection contents.
+Using controlled vocabularies for keywords provides an efficient (and less ambiguous) way of describing collections for data sharing.

 The first two controlled vocabularies for keywords are `SFN2013` and `MeSH2015`.
 They are referred to as `keyword_SFN2013` and `keyword_MeSH2015` as repeatable collection attributes.
 The demand of supporting more controlled vocabularies is foreseeable.